zammad/zammad-org/src/pt_BR/documentation/use/guides/mobile-view.md

 ---
 order: 5
-title: 'Usar a visualização mobile'
+title: 'Use mobile view'
 ---

-# Usar a visualização mobile
+# Use mobile view

 ## Introdução